Prof. Peter K. Yu

 Governance of Intellectual Property Rights in China and Europe

-Edited by Nari Lee, Hanken School of Economics, Helsinki, Finland
+Nari Lee, Hanken School of Economics, Helsinki, Finland

 Niklas Bruun, Hanken School of Economics, Helsinki, Finland

-and Li Mingde, Chinese Academy of Social Sciences, China
+Li Mingde, Chinese Academy of Social Sciences, China

 Intellectual property law performs a number of complex functions in society.
 To foster innovation and creativity in a society, governments are actively using intellectual property law as a means of governance.
 Both in China and in Europe, intellectual property law is used to further innovation and cultural policies to increase national competitiveness in a global economy.